10 Teeth Whitening Mistakes to Avoid

 5. Assuming all teeth are the same

 Do you know if it’s safe to bleach all of your teeth?
 “Some patients aren’t sure if they have porcelain crowns or veneers in their mouth.
-Applying whitening products to them can remove the surface glaze, or the shiny part of the restoration and make them look worse,” says Albert.
+Applying whitening products to them can remove the surface glaze, or the shiny part of the restoration and make them look worse,” says Dr. Albert.
 Your dentist can tell you if you have these restorations in place, and provide advice on how to safely whiten the neighbouring teeth.
+(Also, be sure to check out these mouth symptoms that require you to visit your dentist ASAP.)

 6. Buying whitening products online